nikkh/Horus/README.md

 Horus can be used for the Horus challenge - where teams compete against each other the get the highest quality recognition from a standard set of documents, or it can be used simply as a jump start for your own processing.
 Currently these instructions are written for the challenge - but if you are interested in getting started on your own documents ASAP, then please contact me **nickdothillatmicrosoft.com** and I'll let you know how to go it alone.

-If you'd like to give it a try see the [getting started guide](getting-started.md).

 # Overview

 ![architecture](images/horus-architecture.jpg)